-In addition to gene duplication playing a central role in the evolutionary divergence of cellular traits, the process also plays a powerful indirect role in the second major engine of evolution - the process of speciation (Lynch and Force 2000).
+In addition to playing a central role in the evolutionary divergence of cellular traits within lineages, gene duplication also has a powerful indirect role in the second major engine of evolution - the process of speciation, i.e., the emergence of new phylogenetic lineages (Lynch and Force 2000).
 Genetic theories of speciation have traditionally focused on two competing hypotheses (reviewed in Orr 1996; Rieseberg 2001; Coyne and Orr 2004).
-The Bateman-Dobzhansky-Muller model postulates the accumulation of lineage-specific gene-sequence changes that are mutually incompatible when brought together in a hybrid genome, whereas the chromosomal model invokes the accumulation of genomic rearrangements that result in gene loss in hybrid backgrounds.
+The Bateman-Dobzhansky-Muller model postulates the accumulation of lineage-specific gene-sequence changes that are mutually incompatible when brought together in a hybrid genome.
+The chromosomal model invokes the accumulation of genomic rearrangements that result in gene loss in hybrid backgrounds.

 Both models are based on rather stringent assumptions.
-For example, the Bateman-Dobzhansky-Muller model invokes the evolution of mutually incompatible coadaptive complexes of epistatically interacting factors, few of which have yet been identified at the molecular level.
-Chromosomal models generally focus on major rearrangements, for which within-population fixation can be greatly inhibited by the reduction in fitness in chromosomal heterozygotes.
+For example, the Bateman-Dobzhansky-Muller model invokes the evolution of mutually incompatible coadaptive complexes of epistatically interacting factors, few of which have been convincingly identified as instigating the speciation process (as opposed to being downstream consequences).
+Chromosomal models generally focus on major rearrangements, for which within-population fixation can be greatly inhibited by the reduction in fitness in chromosomal heterozygotes owing to problems during meiosis.
 Notably, the gene-duplication model for speciation is consistent with both the Bateman-Dobzhansky-Muller and the chromosomal models, while requiring fewer assumptions than either of them.

-The passive reassignment of gene (sub)functions to novel locations following gene duplication is central to the model.
+The passive reassignment of gene (sub)functions to novel locations following gene duplication is central to the gene-duplication model of speciation.
 To see this, consider a diploid ancestral species with an unlinked pair of duplicate autosomal genes, which then experience divergent non- or subfunctionalization in two descendent species.
 This results in different chromosomal locations of the active gene (Figure 6.7).
 Because the F_1 hybrids of such species will be "presence-absence" heterozygotes at the two independently segregating loci, 1/4 of the F_1 gametes will contain null (absentee) alleles at both loci.
 In a predominantly haploid species, this single divergently resolved duplication would result in an expected 25% reduction in functional progeny.
-In a predominantly diploid species, $(1/4)^2 = 1/16$ of the F_2 offspring from the interspecific cross would lack functional alleles at both loci, and another 1/4 would carry only a single functional allele.
+In a predominantly diploid species, $(1/4)^2 = 1/16$ of the F2 offspring from the interspecific cross would lack functional alleles at both loci, and another 1/4 would carry only a single functional allele.
 Thus, if the gene is haploinsufficient, 5/16 of the F_2 zygotes of such a cross would be inviable (and/or sterile).
 With n divergently resolved duplicates, the expected fitness of hybrid progeny is $W = (1 - \delta)^n$, with δ denoting the reduction in hybrid fitness per map change.
 For example, with $\delta = 5/16$, as in a zygotically-acting haploinsufficient viability gene, W = 0.024 in the F2 generation when n = 10, and 5×10^{-17} when n = 100.

-Observed rates of gene duplication indicate that this type of process is sufficiently powerful to yield nearly complete genomic incompatibility within a few million years of cessation of gene flow (Lynch and Force 2000; Shpak 2005).
-This is also the approximate time scale over which postzygotic isolation generally occurs in animals (Parker et al. 1985; Coyne and Orr 1997; Sasa et al. 1998; Presgraves 2002; Price and Bouvier 2002).
+Observed rates of gene duplication indicate that this type of process is sufficiently powerful to yield nearly complete genomic incompatibility within a few million generations of cessation of gene flow (Lynch and Force 2000; Shpak 2005).
+This is also the approximate time scale over which postzygotic isolation generally occurs in animals (Parker et al. 1985; Coyne and Orr 1997; Sasa et al. 1998; Pres-graves 2002; Price and Bouvier 2002).
 Unfortunately, knowledge on the timescale of speciation in unicellular organisms is scant.
 However, genomic comparisons of the yeasts S. cerevisiae and Candida albicans imply an overall rate of microchromosomal rearrangement of ~ 2.3 / lineage / MY (Seoighe et al. 2003'), likely driven in large part by divergent resolution of duplicate genes, as further discussed below.